ahsan-aziz/Buffer-Overflow/README.md

 socket
 ```

-So this is 32-bit windows binary and have functions like strcpy/strcmp, so its possiblly vulnerable to buffer overflow.
-I will run this binary on Windows 7 virtual machine (you can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)), I also have installed [immunity debugger](https://www.immunityinc.com/products/debugger/) with [mona scripts](https://github.com/corelan/mona).
+So this is 32-bit windows binary and have functions like strcpy/strcmp, so its possibally vulnerable to buffer overflow.
+I will be running this binary on Windows 7 virtual machine (you can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)), I also have installed [immunity debugger](https://www.immunityinc.com/products/debugger/) with [mona scripts](https://github.com/corelan/mona).

-When I run brainpan.exe it opens port 9999 on my windows, and we can connect to it from our Kali.
+When we run brainpan.exe it opens port 9999 on windows, and we can connect to it from our Kali.

-Let's run brainpan.exe and attack debugger to it (start immunity debugger and file->attach->brainpan.exe) and press start button.
+Let's run brainpan.exe and attach debugger to it (start immunity debugger and file->attach->brainpan.exe) and press start button.
 We can see the state of the registers and memory dump, we can right-click on any register and *follow-dump* to see where is it pointing to in the memory.

 ![immunity](https://github.com/azizahsan/Buffer-Overflow/blob/master/immunity.png?raw=true)